"Ethics is nothing else than reverence for life.” Albert Schweitzer

 - The Ethics Review System is a compassionate and supportive peer review process that explores allegations of ethical violations, including sexual misconduct.

 - Members of the UWM staff do not serve on review teams.
-The Director of Member Services is the staff representative to this team, and serves in an advisory capacity.
+UWM's Ministry Leadership Coordinator provides oversight and guidance to ERS.

 - Ministers, Ministerial Candidates, LUTs and Ministries can be reviewed.

 - This system only addresses ethical concerns.
-Concerns about competency are directed to the Director of Member Services.
+Concerns about competency are handled through Member Services.

 What happens when a concern is received?

-- If it is an ethical issue, JR Chair obtains a signed release of information form from the individual expressing the concern.
+- If it is determined that an issue is of an ethical nature and it is covered by the Code of Ethics policy, a signed release of information form from the individual expressing the concern.

-- When signed release is received, the JR Chair sends a letter of notification to the reviewee indicating:
+- When signed release is received, the Ministry Leadership Coordinator sends a letter of notification to the reviewee (the person(s) or group that is being reviewed) indicating:

 - Review has been initiated